 The Brick Wall Cracked

-This is the last in the series of discoveries an amazing volunteer blessed me with prior to Christmas.
-To sum up, I posted a query about the brick wall of my grandmother Louise Long’s birth mother Agnes Anderson.
+This is the last in the series of discoveries an amazing volunteer blessed me with before Christmas.
+To sum up, I posted a query about the brick wall of my grandmother Louise Long’s birth mother, Agnes Anderson.
 A volunteer named Shelly found a second informant on Agnes’s death and then set out to find out who this person was.